Vyridian/vxlisp/notes/syntax.md

 ## Conventions

-* Spaces or Tabs - Spaces because tabs are hidden and formatting in vxlisp is intentional.
+* Spaces or Tabs? - Only 1 space is normally used for indentation, so spaces are more logical.
+Besides that tabs are hidden and formatting in vxlisp is intended to be used for consistent readability.
-* LF, CRLF, or CR - LF (Linefeeds) are used to stick to the open standard of UNIX/Linux.
+* LF, CRLF, or CR - LF (Linefeeds) are used to stick to the open standard of UNIX/Linux instead of Windows or Apple.
 * UTF-8 or ANSI - UTF-8 is the simple standard that supports localization.
 * Whitespace - Any amount of whitespace is a single delimiter except inside "" or ``
 * lower-case, CamelCase, camelCase - lower-case because hyphens are more readable and vxlisp does not confuse hyphen with minus sign. camelCase is gross.